AlexOrlek/bacterialBercow/README.md

 accessions_filtered_metadata.tsv        | BioSample accessions and metadata (submitter name and owner name) accessions_filtered_refseq_gb.tsv       | Refseq accessions and their cognate Genbank accessions accessions_filtered_morebioprojects.tsv | see below for explanation **\*** identicalaccessions.tsv		            | information on accessions with identical sequences, including corresponding submitter metadata and BioProject accession ids accessions_filtered.fa                  | sequences of accessions_filtered.tsv accessions_filtered_deduplicated.tsv	| accessions remaining after removal of duplicate sequences accessions_filtered_deduplicated.fa     | sequences of accessions_filtered_deduplicated.tsv plasmidfinder/                	        | directory containing outputs from BLASTing remaining sequences against plasmid replicon loci rmlst/                        	        | directory containing output from BLASTing remaining sequences against chromosomal rMLST loci plasmids.fa		     	                | plasmid sequences
 plasmids.tsv		     	            | information on plasmid sequences including replicon typing nonplasmids.tsv			                | information on non-plasmid sequences including replicon typing and rMLST typing

 **\*** Contains additional BioProject accession ids of missing cognate Genbank accessions (present in accessions_filtered_refseq_gb.tsv, but missing in accessions_filtered.tsv).
 Cognate Genbank accessions may be missing for the following reasons: 1) Only Refseq accessions were retrieved i.e. the `refseq` argument was provided to the `-s` flag; 2) Both Refseq and Genbank accessions were retrieved, but the Genbank accession was not included in accessions_filtered.tsv, most likely because annotation details differed between Refseq and Genbank accessions e.g. the Refseq accession was annotated as complete but the Genbank accession was not; therefore the Genbank accession was excluded as incomplete.<br>
 <br>

-The below table shows outputs from running the pipeline with the `--inhousesequences` flag provided.
+The below table shows outputs from running the pipeline with the `--inhousesequences` flag and `--contigsamples` flag provided.

 File/Directory               	    | Description
 ----------------------------------- | ---------------------------------------------------------------------------------------------
-plasmidfinder/                	    | directory containing outputs from BLASTing sequences against plasmid replicon loci rmlst/                        	    | directory containing output from BLASTing sequences against chromosomal rMLST loci contigtyping.tsv		    | replicon and/or rMLST typing, and contig classification
+plasmidfinder/                	    | directory containing outputs from BLASTing sequences against plasmid replicon loci rmlst/                        	    | directory containing output from BLASTing sequences against chromosomal rMLST loci contigtyping.tsv		            | replicon and/or rMLST typing, and contig classification sampletyping.tsv                    | replicon and/or rMLST typing at the sample-level

 <br>